abeerzaff/AI-Internship-PITB/README.md

 #WEEK-02

 In week-02 I have  revised Python fundamentals , practiced Lists, Tuples, Dictionaries .
 Implemented File Handling and CSV Handling and practiced Exception Handling.And for  the weekly  task I had built Student Performance Summary program and  Data Analyze program which analyze data and give important information about data like total number of rows and columns , column names and missing values.
 I had also built a mini utility called Data Health Checker  which inspects and analyze data.

+#WEEK-03

+In Week 03, I worked on a real-world dataset where I performed several data cleaning steps.
+After cleaning the data, I conducted Exploratory Data Analysis (EDA).
+Through EDA, I learned how to analyze and visualize data and how to convert raw data into meaningful insights.